logux/docs/recipes/tests.md

 <details open><summary>Node.js</summary>

 To make tests easy, we suggest to split server logic into modules.
-Each module will be a function, which will receive server intance.
+Each module will be a function, which will receive server instance.

 ```js
 // modules/posts/index.js